dougabugg/python-recursive-descent-parser/README.rst

     # matches only "foobar"
     c.example = "foo" + b & "bar"

-The end of stream rule also ignores whitespace default, and can be disabled similarly (``b & b.EOS``).
+The end of stream rule also ignores whitespace by default, and can be disabled similarly: ``b & b.EOS``

 Also by default, string literals are not included in the parse tree.
 This behavior can be disabled by multiplying a builder object with a string literal.